Alligator/jqawk/README.md

 someone else
 ```

 The argument to `-r` can be any valid expression.
+The flag can also be provided multiple times, in which case each root selector is run for each file.

 > [!TIP]
 > If you need a more complicated root selector, you can use a `BEGINFILE` rule and reassign `$`.
 This command is equivalent to the one above: